alumezi/TIL-JS-Enlightenment/README.md

-_This book is based on an older version of javascript but nonetheless it is very useful to learn the basics of javascript and especially objects_
+_This book is based on an older version of Javascript but nonetheless it is very useful to learn the basics of Javascript and especially objects._
-_I like to write what I have learned because it is scientifically proven that it enforces your knowledge, I suggest you try it too_
+_I like to write what I have learned because it is scientifically proven that it enforces your knowledge, I suggest you try it too._
 _Feel free to open pull requests if you have suggestions and/or corrections._

 ## Chapter I